PRX/docs.prx.org/Best-Practices.md

 - Reviewer reads the changes, comments on issues or questions
 - Author makes changes or answers questions
 - When both are satisfied, Reviewer merges changes, and deletes branch

+### Running Locally

+We use pow to run web applications and services locally.
+This defaults to using the '.dev' TLD for locally running projects.
+Add a `.powder` file to specify the domain and subdomain to use with '.dev'.

 ### Upgrades